 When the bot is created, you select your chosen signal provider as the "deal start condition".
 This allows the bot to operate relying on buy or sell signals sent by the provider.

-The signal providers can differ in certain parameters:
+The signal providers can differ in specific parameters:

-For highly experienced users and thirsty for knowledge beginners, we offer the selection of the most interesting providers on Marketplace:
+For highly experienced users and thirsty for knowledge beginners, we offer the selection of the most interesting providers on the Marketplace

-- Quick Start - providers offering ready to use bot configurations;
+Quickstart Bots - providers offering ready-to-use bot configurations;

 On the provider's page, you will find the bot settings, the recommended Take Profit and Stop Loss settings, information about the strategy they use and their support contacts.